-Lord Ganapathi is believed to be present in as many as 32 different forms and Nritya Ganapathi is regarded as the 15th among them.
-The Sanskrit word ‘Nritya’ means ‘Dance’.
-Nritya Ganapathi, as the name suggests, is a dancer or a happy dancer, and thus represents the relaxed and enjoyable form of the Lord.
-This Ganapathi is actually dancing under the divine, wish-fulfilling Kalpavriksha tree.
-With one foot placed on the ground and the other raised, as during a dance, he is shining in golden yellow colour and has four hands.
-While he holds his own broken tusk in the principal right hand, an elephant goad, a battle axe and a noose are there in his other hands.
-Rings are seen in his fingers and his trunk, curled in the end, is holding his favourite snack, Modhak.
-In some depictions, one of his hands is shown as holding a sweet meat.
+Nritya Ganapati is regarded as the 15th among the 32 different forms of Ganapati.
+The Sanskrit word ‘Nritya’ means ‘dance.’
+Nritya Ganapati, as the name suggests, is a dancer or a happy dancer, and thus represents the relaxed and enjoyable form of the Lord.
+This Ganapati is depicted dancing under the divine, wish-fulfilling Kalpa Vriksha tree.
+With one foot placed on the ground and the other raised, as during a dance, he is shining in golden yellow color and has four hands.
+While he holds his own broken tusk in the principal right hand, an elephant goad, a battle axe, and a noose are there in his other hands.
+Rings are seen in his fingers and his trunk, curled in the end, is holding his favorite snack, Modak (dumpling).
+In some depictions, one of his hands is shown as holding the sweet meat.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.